 While a good portion of the country is enjoying a white Christmas bundled up by the fire, sippin’ hot cocoa, some Austinites are still enjoying margaritas on patios.

-While spending the holiday season this way may not put you in the Christmas spirit, it’s still the most wonderful time of the year.
+Spending the holiday season that way may not put you in the Christmas spirit, but it’s still the most wonderful time of the year.
 If you need a break from that 24-hour Christmas movie marathon or want to snag a last-minute gift, then head out on the town to partake in (mostly) family-friendly events with this ultimate guide to Christmas Eve in Austin.
 [Read more…]

 Introducing Ciclo restaurant and neighboring Live Oak inside Four Seasons Hotel in downtown Austin!
 Ciclo is the latest concept from world-renowned restaurateur Richard Sandoval, led by Chef de Cuisine James Flowers (TRIO, Wink, Asti Trattoria, Cipollina).

 Ciclo and Live Oak dance with Latin flavor, with the latter taking menu inspiration from Guadalajara, Mexico.
 I had the pleasure of experiencing both concepts.
 The way they complement each other makes Four Seasons a superb destination for dinner and drinks.

 Head out in any direction from Austin and you’re bound to come across a winery.
 In Spicewood, you’ll find El Gaucho Winery–a little piece of Argentina tucked away in the rolling hills near Lake Travis.
 Check it out the next time you’re looking to kick back in the Texas Hill Country, sip on full-bodied Argentinian wines and savor authentic cuisine.